robotic-vision-lab/UR-Robotiq-Integrated-Driver/documentation/html/_sources/index.rst.txt

 attached to the UR tool port.

 This driver also provides additional function for actuating the gripper in various modes (grasp on open/close, specific jaw gap, etc.) as well as integrating MoveIt! motion planning that tracks the entire setup, UR and Robotiq gripper.

+At the time of writing, the driver is working on our setup on both Windows 10 (Version	10.0.19044 Build 19044) and Ubuntu 20.04.

 .. toctree::
    :maxdepth: 2